jedisct1/aegis-X/README.md

 1) by emulating AES block vectors.
 This is the easiest option, keeping the code close to hardware-accelerated versions.
 2) by evaluating `A[0], A[1], A[2], … A[p-1]` and `C[0], C[1], C[2], … C[p-1]` sequentially, with periodic synchronization, for example after every memory page.
 This reduces cache-locality but also register pressure.

+## Security

+The AEGIS-128L security claims have the following requirements:
+1. Each key should be generated uniformly at random.
+2. Each key and nonce pair should not be used to protect more than one message; and each key and nonce pair should not be used with two different tag sizes.
+3. If verification fails, the decrypted plaintext and the wrong authentication tag should not be given as output.

+AEGIS-128X has the same requirements.

+`AEGIS-128X(p, k, n, ad, m)` can be seen as `p` evaluations of AEGIS-128L, on `p` independent messages of length `|m|/p` bits.

+In order to satisfy the AEGIS-128L contract, we should either derive distinct keys for each of these messages, or use distinct nonces.

+`p` is guaranteed to be small: `1`, `2` or `4`.

+We could limit the AEGIS-128X nonce size to 126 bits (instead of 128 for AEGIS-128L), encoding the context in the remaining 2 bits to create the nonce used by the underlying AEGIS-128L functions.

+That would be effectively AEGIS-128L, used with independent messages, and distinct key and nonce pairs.

+However, from an application perspective, 126-bit nonces would be unusual, and at odds with AEGIS-128L.

+Ideally, we'd like AEGIS-128L to internally support 130-bit nonces: AEGIS-128X applications would use 128 bit nonces, but the context could still be encoded to separate the parallel AEGIS-128L instances.

+In the proposed tweak to the initialization function, the context is added to the constants used of blocks 3 and 7.

+The purpose of the constants `c0` and `c1` (defined as the Fibonacci sequence mod 256) is to resist attacks exploiting the symmetry of the AES round function and of the overall AEGIS state.

+Given its limited range, adding `p` cannot turn them into weak constants, and doesn't alter any of the AEGIS-128L properties.
+In addition, `p` is expected to be a hyperparameter, that an adversary cannot have control of.

+The main concern with the same key and nonce pair used in different contexts are differential attacks.

+In AEGIS-128L, there are 80 AES round functions (10 steps) in the initialization function.
+A difference in contexts passes through more than 10 AES round functions, thus exceeding the AES-128 security margin.

+Furthermore, in order to prevent the difference in the state being eliminated completely in the middle of the initialization, the context difference is repeatedly injected into the state.
+This is consistent with how regular 128-bit nonces are absorbed in AEGIS-128L.

+128+2 bit nonces are thus unlikely to invalidate any of the existing AEGIS-128L security claims.